yogi-miraje/mcp-us-city-weather/README.md

 - "Get me the weather forecast for Chicago"

 Claude will use the MCP server to fetch and display the weather information.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE.md](LICENSE.md) file for details.